INTERESTS: Video games, esports, and music.

 What is the most challenging aspect?

 The fact that as much as I want to learn things as fast as possible and know everything, it will take time to get myself to feel comfortable enough to say I am a master at it.
-This past month I have been working on switches and internet protocol, the hardware for the school, and I have been wanting to get it done so much faster than I have gotten it done but at the same time, I didn’t know what was going on.
-The first few times you do something, of course, it takes longer, but the more you do it, the faster it goes.
+This past month I have been working on switches and internet protocol, the hardware for the school.
+I have been wanting to get it done so much faster than I have gotten it done but at the same time, I didn’t know what was going on.
+The first few times you do something, of course, it takes longer.
+But the more you do it, the faster it goes.
 The first part took me a month, and the next time may just be a few weeks.
 It is about keeping myself patient.

 What do you like to do in the Bay Area?